cyverse-archive/parsely/README.md

         "url" : "<source>"
     }

-If the protocol for the 'url' value is irods:// or is omitted, then the file will be retrieved from iRODS.
+If the protocol for the 'url' value is omitted, then the file will be retrieved from iRODS.
 If the protocol is http://, the file will be downloaded and parsed.

 If the file being parsed is a CSV or a TSV file, the the first column will be the subject,